capsulecorplab/SwingPy/README.md

 * `tests` contains unit tests written with [pytest](https://docs.pytest.org/en/latest/).
 * `docs` (coming soon)

+## Development pipeline
+This project is still very much in early development.
+Future features in consideration include, but not limited to:
+- Animation plug-in for visualizing the pattern generators in real-time.
+- Parser for reading midi files
+- Some sort of GUI

+For any questions, comments, or feature requests, please feel free to submit a [new issue](https://github.com/capsulecorplab/SwingPy/issues/new).

 ## Usage

 (Option 1) (recommended for new python users)